Olympics Opening Ceremony: Everything you need to know

 The Beijing Winter Olympics Opening Ceremony will take place on Friday, Feb.
 4. It will begin at 7:30 p.m. local time in China, which is 6:30 a.m.
 ET or 3:30 a.m.
 PT.

-You will once again be able to watch the Opening Ceremony live and in primetime.
+You will once again be able to watch the Opening Ceremony live and in primetime later in the evening.

 Time difference between US and Beijing